Mario928/CUSTOM_RESNET_CLIF_10/README.md

 ## Repository Structure

+- 'Google_Collab_notebook.ipynb' : Contains all the code related to the project.
+You can either run this Google Colab notebook or execute the following scripts in order: train.py, generate_csv.py, and run_validation.py.
 - `train.py`: Script to train the model from scratch
-- `predict.py`: Script to generate predictions on test data
+- `generate_csv.py`: Script to generate predictions on test data and generate csv file
+-  'run_validation.py' : Script to generate accuracy,confusion matrix and other analysis validation dataset.
 - `best_model.pth`: Our best performing model weights
 - `requirements.txt`: Required dependencies
 - `README.md`: Project documentation
+- 'Results' : Contains images related to results

 ## Model Architecture